engineeringclouds/template_python_project/README.md

 -   See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines
 -   See [Release Workflow Guide](docs/release-workflow.md) for automated release information
+-   See [Usage Examples](docs/examples.md) for detailed implementation examples
 -   See [GitHub Configuration Guide](docs/github-configuration.md) for repository setup
 -   See [GitHub CLI Reference](docs/github-cli-reference.md) for CLI automation
 -   See [CHANGELOG.md](CHANGELOG.md) for release history